 View all posts by Roberto or visit his personal website.

 Vassilios Paipais is Lecturer in International Relations at the University of St. Andrews, Scotland.
 He holds a PhD in International Relations from the LSE.
 He has published in the Review of International Studies, International Politics and Millennium and held various teaching posts at the LSE, SOAS, UCL and the University of Edinburgh.
 His work focuses on International Relations theory and international political theology.
 He is the author of Political Ontology and International Political Thought: Voiding a Pluralist World, (Basingstoke: Palgrave McMillan, 2016).
 He is a co-founder of Euro Crisis in the Press and Associate to the Civil Society and Human Security Research Unit at the LSE.

 View all posts by Vassilis, follow him on twitter @v_paipais or visit his academc profile.

-Henry Radice is a Research Fellow and Research Manager of the Justice and Security Research Programme at LSE.
+Henry Radice is a Research Fellow and Research Manager of the Conflict Research Programme at LSE.
 He is also a co-investigator on the Euro Crisis in the Press project and an Associate of the LSE IDEAS Southern Europe International Affairs Programme.
 His research focuses on the international political theory of common humanity, humanitarianism, solidarity and climate change.
 He also has research interests in the political structures, such as the EU, which lie at the heart of addressing these issues, and in the different conceptualisations of crisis they entail.
 He holds a PhD in International Relations from LSE

 View all posts by Henry or visit his LSE Research and Expertise page.